aspose-email-cloud/aspose-email-cloud-java/docs/AiNameApi.md

 <a name="format"></a>
 ## format

-Description: Formats a person&#39;s name in correct case and name order using options for formatting instructions.
+Description: Formats a person's name in correct case and name order using options for formatting instructions.

 Returns: Formatted name.